Image: AI generated

 | Windsurf | An AI editor similar to Cursor |

 Editor-based tools are optimized for fixing code while looking at it.
 Great for programmers.
-But for someone who doesn’t read code, the code on screen is meaningless text.
+But for people who don’t read code, the code on the screen is just meaningless letters.

-Terminal agents — AI judges and executes on its own in the terminal (black screen).
+Terminal Agents — AI makes decisions and executes autonomously in the terminal (black screen).

 | Tool | Feature |